What to Visit in Palermo

 Cefalu

 The imposing Romanesque cathedral of the 12th century is Cefalu’s main attraction.
-Absolutely magnificent and the view that opens from the top of the fortress rock.
-To tell the truth, from such beauty, many simply lose the power of speech for a while.
+Absolutely magnificent and the view that opens from the top of the fortress rock overlooking this picturesque coastal town.

 © Goodtimefortrip.com